We’re Here When You Can’t Be

 Urban forest adventures

 The 1.5 Hour Explorer offers plenty of trailblazing in the form of running, swimming, and chasing of sticks and squirrels in a fun and safe environment.

 2 Hour Adventure

 Trailblazing and plenty of exercise for high energy pups

 Our 2 Hour Adventure is in lush, forested mountains, along beaches, and is the perfect outing for high endurance dogs with excess energy to burn.

 On-leash Dog Walking Services

-For dogs that do better with on-leash walks, we have both group and solo walks available to fit your pups needs.
+For dogs that do better with on-leash walks, we have solo walks available to fit your pups needs.

 Create a customized walk to fit the needs of your dog